notjadeja/notjadeja/README.md

 Hi, I'm Yashvardhan Sinh Jadeja

-Currently pursuing a Bachelor's degree in IT Passionate about QGIS and interactive vector maps
+Currently pursuing a Bachelor's degree in IT

+I'm passionate about QGIS and interactive vector maps